 - Start your own working group: Identify one or more collaborators at another Corridor institution and submit a proposal during one of the two annual CFP periods (typically in March and October).

 Apply for Funds

 Working Groups: The Corridor hosts two annual CFP cycles during which new or existing working groups can apply for funding.
-View the latest CFP here.
+View the latest Call for Proposals here.
 The CFP provides details about funding levels and the mechanics of working group formation.
-The next deadline for applications is October 19, 2020.
+The next deadline for applications is March 29, 2021.